sinlyu/webdav-ext/README.md

 ### 1. Installation
 Install the extension from the VS Code marketplace or load the `.vsix` file.

-### 2. Connect to eDoc Automate Server
+### 2. Connect to edoc Automate Server
-1. Click the "eDoc Automate" icon in the activity bar
+1. Click the "edoc Automate" icon in the activity bar
-2. Enter your eDoc Automate server details:
+2. Enter your edoc Automate server details:
-   - **Server URL**: Your eDoc Automate server endpoint (e.g., https://your-edoc-server.com/apps/remote/project)
+   - **Server URL**: Your edoc Automate server endpoint (e.g., https://your-edoc-server.com/apps/remote/project)
    - **Username**: Your authentication username
    - **Password**: Your authentication password
    - **Project**: Auto-detected from URL or manually entered

 ### 3. Browse, Search & Develop
-- **File Explorer**: Browse files and folders in your eDoc Automate project
+- **File Explorer**: Browse files and folders in your edoc Automate project
 - **Search**: Use Ctrl+Shift+F to search across all files
 - **PHP Development**: Use F12 (Go to Definition) for PHP functions and classes
 - **Edit Files**: Open and edit files directly in VS Code with full IntelliSense